Ed Oliver (golfer): Professional career

 In 1940 Oliver finished in a tie with Lawson Little and Gene Sarazen at the 1940 U.S. Open, but in a highly controversial decision was disqualified for teeing off 30 minutes early over weather concerns (under current rules, tournament directors reserve the rule to advance round start times, group players in three, and using both the first and tenth tees in case of approaching weather).
 Bobby Jones called it, "the most unfortunate golfing occasion of which I have ever heard."
 Later that same year, Oliver played a series of exhibitions with Gene Sarazen sponsored by Golf Magazine.
 He was the medalist in the stroke play qualifier of the PGA Championship in 1954, but lost in the third round to eventual champion Chick Harbert.
 Because of his positive attitude, Oliver was a popular player on tour.
 Ken Venturi called him, "the greatest ambassador to golf who ever played."

 Oliver played on three Ryder Cup teams (1947, 1951, and 1953).
 In the 1953 matches at Wentworth, England, he teamed with his boyhood friend Dave Douglas (the only other golfer from Delaware to win on the PGA Tour) to defeat Peter Allis and Harry Weetman.
 That single point would prove the margin of victory for the US team.
 Oliver lost four and a half years during his prime (age 25 - 30) while serving in the U.S. Army during World War II.
 He was also involved in several serious car accidents, including one that took the life of a fellow passenger when they were returning from the Tucson Open.
-The driver was Oliver's friend and 1952 PGA champion, Jim Turnesa.
-On the way to the LA Open in 1949 his car was rear-ended by a lumber truck in Oregon.
+The driver was Oliver's friend and 1952 PGA Championship, Jim Turnesa.
+On the way to the Los Angeles Open in 1949 his car was rear-ended by a lumber truck in Oregon.
 He suffered from the after effects of his injuries for much of the balance of his career.
-To spend more time with his family and gain a regular paycheck, he held head professional positions at Hornell, New York, Kenmore, Washington, and Canton, Massachusetts.
+To spend more time with his family and gain a regular paycheck, he held head professional positions at Hornell, New York, Kenmore, Washington, and at Blue Hill Country Club in Canton, Massachusetts.
 These positions also greatly restricted his time on the tour.

-Cancer
+Death

 Two weeks after finishing ninth in the 1960 Houston Open, Oliver was diagnosed with cancer and had part of a lung removed in late May in Denver.
 Remarkably, he played a tour event that September in Utah, but missed the cut by two strokes.

 Oliver was an advocate for cancer research, traveling the banquet circuit while battling the disease.
 Numerous golf tournaments and fundraisers were held in his honor.
 Presidents Kennedy and Eisenhower, Bob Hope, Bing Crosby, Ed Sullivan and many more joined a national committee to raise funds for his family and to fight cancer.
 In August 1961 the PGA named him the "Honorary Captain" of that year's Ryder Cup Team.
 He died in September at age 46 at Memorial Hospital in Wilmington, Delaware, less than a month before the matches.